gdiegel/writing-public/automated_acceptance_testing.md

 While unit and integration tests are more concerned with the functionality of units of code in isolation and in concert with other units, acceptance tests take a high-level, outsider's view of the application and its features.
 In further contrast to more internal kinds of tests, functional acceptance tests are explicitely concerned with the value the application brings to its customers and are thus business-facing.

+## Value

+Functional acceptance tests verify that the application delivers the expected value for the “customer, they specify expected application behavior and their success indicates that the acceptance criteria of a story have been fulfilled.
+Tests of such nature also guard against regressions introduced by changes and make sure new changes don’t break existing functionality.
+Fully automated delivery pipelines including tests clear the way to continuous deployment.
+Since they generally use high-level and domain-specific language acceptance tests are an executable application specification.
+They are a source of truth for required application behavior and are invaluable to an agile development team.

 ## Architecture of the logical development pipeline

+### Commit stage

 Beholding the logical development pipeline from local code change to the eventual deployment to production, we can separate the process into two stages.
 The first stage is the so-called commit stage.
 A commit that is pushed from a developer's machine to the version control system triggers a technical pipeline on the CI system.
 This pipeline usually involves a first general validity check of the project, compiling the sources, running unit and integration tests and creating a deployable assembly.
 Every deployable built by this pipeline is a possible release candidate and its internal validity has been established by the tools invoked in the build process.
 Uploading the release candiate to an artifact store marks the end of the commit stage:

 ![Commit and deploy stage](images/commit_deploy_stage.png)

+### Deploy stage

 A new version of the deployable will have to, on its way to production, pass through the second stage of our logical development pipeline, the deploy stage.
 In this stage, another technical pipeline deploys the artifact into a production-like environment for the first time.
 There, it will have to pass a second set of tests which we call acceptance tests.
 Further, in this stage we can run security tests, performance tests and also manual tests.
 Each individual test stage in the deploy stage will filter out possibly bad release candidates.
 The test suites give us confidence in the production-readiness of our software, and if the artifact makes it successfully through all the test stages and thus the deploy stage it may be deployed to production.